 Note: Prices are subject to change without notice.
-For vending refunds contact the Office of Auxiliary Services.
+For snack vending refunds contact the Office of Campus Services and for beverage refunds please contact the number on the Coke machine.
+If there are any issues with the snack machine, please call Campus Services at 404-880-8317.

-Parking Services

-CAU Parking Deck, Parking Office Telephone: (404) 880-6295 or 6296
+Parking Services CAU Parking Deck, Parking Office Telephone: (404) 880-6295 or 6296